philsturgeon/awesome-earth/README.md

 - [OpenStreetMap: Zero Waste (Overpass)](http://overpass-turbo.eu/?template=key&key=zero_waste) - OpenStreetMap has the tag zero_waste=* for shops who sell items without packaging.
 - [Original Unverpackt](https://original-unverpackt.de/) - Zero packaging supermarket in Berlin. _Original Unverpackt hat sich als erster Supermarkt weltweit dem Zero-Waste-Lifestyle gewidmet._
-- [Pela Case](https://pelacase.com/) - 100% Compostable phone case for iPhone and Android made with flax.
-Also zero-waste screen protectors and sunglasses.
 - [Pieter Pot](https://www.pieter-pot.nl/) - Your groceries, delivered without packaging.
 Pieter Pot delivers your groceries with a cargo bike in beautiful glass jars in The Netherlands.
 Empty pot?
 Then we fill it again.
 This is how we make it fun and easy to do shopping without all those unnecessary (plastic) packaging.
 That's nice, right?
 - [Precious Plastic](https://preciousplastic.com/) - Open-source community who share instructions for creating plastic shredders, injectors, and sheet presses, so you can create anything you want from used plastic.
 Collect plastic from neighbors, clean it, shred it, [3D print a mold](https://pinshape.com/blog/low-cost-injection-molding-using-3d-printing/), and create anything you can imagine!
 You can [buy the machines](https://preciousplastic.com/solutions/machines/overview.html) too if making them is out of your wheelhouse.